Experts Talk: Creating a Vision for Sustainable, Future-Ready Airports with Esther Chitsinde

 How Airports Can Initiate Ambitious Sustainability Goals and Enhance Their Sustainability Commitments

 Airports across the globe are looking for ways to use rapidly evolving technologies to improve their sustainability.
 Leaders of growing facilities hope to enhance their economic and social benefits while at the same time reducing harm to the environment and the community.
 How can airports navigate this complexity and become truly sustainable?
-By developing a vision prioritising sustainability, customer experience and innovation.
+By developing a vision prioritizing sustainability, customer experience and innovation.

 Esther Chitsinde is an environmental scientist and planner with a deep understanding of airport sustainability and environmental issues.
-Chitsinde specialises in goal-setting in her projects and initiatives, helping clients tackle complex problems, develop legally defensible environmental documents, and streamline processes to meet strict federal funding deadlines.
-Before joining HDR, Chitsinde led Dallas Fort Worth International Airport’s NEPA and Special Projects program, which the Federal Aviation Agency recognised as the industry standard when FAA presented DFW with the Environmental Achievement Award during the 2019 FAA Southwest Region Award Ceremony.
+Chitsinde specializes in goal-setting in her projects and initiatives, helping clients tackle complex problems, develop legally defensible environmental documents, and streamline processes to meet strict federal funding deadlines.
+Before joining HDR, Chitsinde led Dallas Fort Worth International Airport’s NEPA and Special Projects program, which the Federal Aviation Agency recognized as the industry standard when FAA presented DFW with the Environmental Achievement Award during the 2019 FAA Southwest Region Award Ceremony.
 Her broad expertise gives her insight into all the components of airport sustainability and the National Environmental Policy Act process, from planning to project delivery.
 In this interview, she explains the importance of sustainability, shares how airports can successfully set and pursue their sustainability goals, and describes the investments needed to prepare airports for the future.

 Q. Why should airports invest in sustainability?